May 17, 2011

-Lorna finished by making a call to arms, asking everyone there to consider using twitter to facilitate archaeological engagement and her research.
-Welcome Elizabeth Warry and Chiara today!!
+Lorna finished by making a call to arms, asking everyone there to consider using Twitter to facilitate archaeological engagement and her research.
+Welcome, Elizabeth Warry and Chiara today!!

 Wessex Archaeology on the web ~ Tom Goskar (Wessex Archaeology)

 The man of Kernow, Tom Goskar then presented on his fantastic work for Wessex Archaeology, managing their open source-tastic web presence.
 Tom operates in a very similar manner to me, using the best open souce tools and software to complete the task in hand.
-His talk resonated deeply with what I normally lecture on for Tim Schadla-Hall’s course.
-Tom’s organisation is at the forefront of commercial archaeological work, employing nearly 200 people from 4 locations around Britain.
-It has a relatively high turnover of £7million pounds and generates reams of web content and ‘grey’ literature (a pigeon hole term that Tom wants to eliminate) and his skills turn this work into a cohesive web presence that is visited by on average 12,000 people per month.
-Their website was orginally produced to cope with the interest around the Amesbury Archer, which was discovered in 2002 and this served to highlight the benefit of pushing their really interesting work out digitally.
+His talk resonated deeply with what I normally lecture on for Tim Schadla-Hall's course.
+Tom's organisation is at the forefront of commercial archaeological work, employing nearly 200 people from 4 locations around Britain.
+It has a relatively high turnover of £7million pounds and generates reams of web content and ‘grey' literature (a pigeonhole term that Tom wants to eliminate) and his skills turn this work into a cohesive web presence that is visited by on average 12,000 people per month.
+Their website was orginally produced to cope with the interest around the Amesbury Archer, which was discovered in 2002 and this served to highlight the benefit of pushing their fascinating work-out digitally.